Start9Labs/documentation/site/source/user-manual/backups/backup-restore.rst

         #.
 Select the drive (from your new hardware) that you are recovering onto.

-            .. warning:: This will **PERMANENETLY ERASE** any existing data on that drive.
+            .. warning:: This will **PERMANENTLY ERASE** any existing data on that drive.
 If you re-using an old drive, ensure that you have first removed all your data!!

             .. figure:: /_static/images/restore/recover4.png
                 :width: 60%